meitar/mailchimp-user-sync/readme.txt

 Synchronize your registered WordPress users with a MailChimp list of your choice.

-> To use MailChimp Sync, please install either the free or the premium version of the [MailChimp for WordPress plugin](https://mc4wp.com/#utm_source=wp-plugin-repo&utm_medium=mailchimp-sync&utm_campaign=info).
+> To use MailChimp User Sync, please install either the free or the premium version of the [MailChimp for WordPress plugin](https://mc4wp.com/#utm_source=wp-plugin-repo&utm_medium=mailchimp-sync&utm_campaign=info).

-= MailChimp Sync, at a glance.. =
+= MailChimp User Sync, at a glance.. =

-MailChimp Sync will watch for changes in your WordPress user base and automatically synchronize any changes with a selected MailChimp list.
+MailChimp User Sync will watch for changes in your WordPress user base and automatically synchronize any changes with a selected MailChimp list.

 - Automatically subscribe new users to your MailChimp list.
 - Sync all profile changes with MailChimp, even when a user's email address changes.